Nicktvdd/Nicktvdd/README.md

 🌍 Combating Climate Change
 Beyond coding, I'm passionate about sustainable development and combating climate change.
 My vision is to leverage technology as a powerful tool to contribute positively to the environment and raise awareness about pressing environmental issues.

+🎓 Goals and Aspirations
-🎓 As a student at Hive Helsinki, I'm determined to expand my programming skills and explore green technologies that promote eco-friendly practices.
+As a student at Hive Helsinki, I'm determined to expand my programming skills and explore green technologies that promote eco-friendly practices.
 I aspire to develop software solutions that make a meaningful impact in the fight against climate change, while also collaborating with like-minded individuals to drive positive change.

 🌱 Hobbies and Interests
 In addition to my programming endeavors, I hold a background in Sport Science that nurtures my love for physical well-being and active living.
 During my leisure time, you can often find me engrossed in the captivating realms of fantasy books or embarking on thrilling Dungeons & Dragons quests with my friends.
 As I delve into coding sessions, the enchanting melodies of metal music serve as the perfect catalyst to fuel my creativity and keep me in the zone.